Highway Emergency Response Operators: Service Areas

 Texas HERO's operate in the Austin, Texas area (covering the Capital Area Metropolitan Planning Organization service area), El Paso (covering the El Paso County, Texas sections of Interstate 10, Texas State Highway Loop 375 and U.S. Route 54) and San Antonio greater area (including but not limited to Interstate 35, Interstate 10, Interstate 410 and Interstate 37).

 Acknowledgement Program

 Launched in 2024, TxDOT's Acknowledgement Program allows for companies or organizations outside TxDOT to donate to Safety Service Patrols.
 In exchange, donors can be acknowledged for their donations by having their name, logo or image placed on the back of a Safety Service Patrol truck.

 Other Similar Programs

 Florida - Road Ranger Service Patrol

 In Florida, the Florida Department of Transportation, operates the Road Ranger Service Patrol (aka Road Ranger's) program.
-Operating since 2000, its mission is to "is to provide free highway assistance services during incidents to reduce delay and improve safety for the motoring public and responders".
+Operating since 2000, its mission "is to provide free highway assistance services during incidents to reduce delay and improve safety for the motoring public and responders".
 Approximately, it helps more than 4,000 motorists every month who need minor breakdown assistance.